 This article provides a general overview of how you can add, use, and work with 3D models in Sansar.

-In Sansar, 3D models should be in FBX (.fbx) file format.
+In Sansar, 3D models should be in FBX (.fbx) or OBJ (.obj) file format.
 If you are interested in uploading a 3D model to your inventory from your computer, see Uploading items in Sansar for a step-by-step guide on the upload process.
 However, before you begin uploading your 3D model, be sure to check our import and setup tips for best practices in preparing your asset for use in Sansar.

 Once a 3D model is uploaded in Sansar, it becomes an object in your Inventory.
 You can manage and use your objects from your Inventory.
 In Sansar, you can add an object to your scene and add components such as lights, scripts, and sounds to it.